ENCODE-DCC/dnase-seq-pipeline/README.md

 ```
 Note that the adapter prefix (i.e. `N707`) corresponds to the flowcell barcode of the FASTQs and usually has `_P5` or `_P7` appended.

-Here's how to specify a 36bp single-end experiment with one replicate like [ENCSR420RWU](https://www.encodeproject.org/experiments/ENCSR420RWU/):
+Here's how to specify the input for a 36bp single-end experiment with one replicate like [ENCSR420RWU](https://www.encodeproject.org/experiments/ENCSR420RWU/):
 ```
 "dnase.replicates": [
     {